Tsugirai/Tsugirai/README.md

 - 👋 Hi, I’m @Tsugirai
-- 👀 I’m interested in automatization.
+- 👀 I’m interested in fullstack development.
-- 🌱 I’m currently learning CSV management with Python.
+- 🌱 I’m currently learning JavaScript.
 - 💞️ I’m not looking to collaborate at the moment.
-- 📫 My e-mail is peterson dot hegedus at gmail dotcom
+- 📫 My e-mail is peterson dot hegedus at gmail dot com.

 <!---
 Tsugirai/Tsugirai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.